Using this website

 - find words difficult

 - speak a different language

-You don't have to download or install anything - just click on the ‘headphone’ button in the top right-hand corner of our website.
+You don't have to download or install anything - just click on the ‘speak’ button, located at the top of every page to access the additional toolbar.

 It includes text to speech functionality, dyslexia software and a translation tool with over 100 languages.
 You can also use it to change colour schemes, font sizes and style.